 Czech beer is world famous.
 The Czech Republic is the No.1 beer drinking nation on the planet, with an annual per capita consummation of some 156 litres.
 Beer is served almost everywhere in Prague, even in breakfast cafés!
-It tastes terrific and it is cheap.
+It tastes terrific and it's cheap.

-is the best known Czech beer.
-Brewed in the Czech town of Plzeň, this is the original Pils beer from which all golden beers the world over are derived.
-Gambrinus is a popular beer from the same brewer.
-Then there is Staropramen from Prague and Bernard, a cheaper beer, from East Bohemia.
+Pilsner Urquell is the best known Czech beer.
+It has been brewed in the town of Plzeň since 1842, and is the original Pils beer from which all golden beers the world over are derived.

 Czechs have been drinking beer for more than a millennium.
-The secret behind their beer brewing perfection is the country's agricultural conditions, which are ideal for growing hops.
-Chronicles place their cultivation in Bohemia as early as 859 A.D., while the first evidence of their export dates back to 903.
+The secret behind their brewing success is the country's agricultural conditions, which are ideal for growing hops.
+Chronicles place their cultivation in Bohemia as early as the year 859, while the first evidence of their export dates back to 903.

 to revoke an order banning beer brewing - which

 may explain why he is known as Good King Wenceslas!

 |In the early days citizens in the Czech lands only had the right to brew beer for their own consumption, so many people had a micro-brewery in their home.
 However, it wasn't long before citizens banded

 together to form a co-operative central brewery, from